This is OK on Friday

 Continue reading

-OK on Friday: promoted to the leader?
+OK on Friday: Should I move to Japan?

 Continue reading